PNNL-Comp-Mass-Spec/OBO-Data-Converter/Readme.txt

 By default the output file includes grandparent terms; remove them with /NoG Using /NoP auto-enables /NoG

-By default the output file will not include the term definitions; include them with /D
+By default the output file will not include the term definitions; include them with /Def

-When using /D, use /StripQuotes to look for definitions of the form "Description of term" [Ontology:Source] and only include the text between the double quotes as the definition
+When using /Def, use /StripQuotes to look for definitions of the form "Description of term" [Ontology:Source] and only include the text between the double quotes as the definition

-Using /StripQuotes auto-enables /D
+Using /StripQuotes auto-enables /Def

+By default the output file will not include the term comments; include them with /Com

-Use /NoObsolete to exclude terms whose definitions start with OBSOLETE"
+Use /NoObsolete to exclude obsolete terms

 -------------------------------------------------------------------------------
 Written by Matthew Monroe for the Department of Energy (PNNL, Richland, WA) in 2016